birdenly/NC_Backup/README.md

 # NC_Backup
-A simple backup tool for Nucleus Co-op.
+A backup tool for Nucleus Co-op.

 ## What it does
 - Backs up the needed files from the Nucleus main folder.
+(Game saves, profiles and nucleus configs)
-- Backs up the whole Nucleus environment folder (%userprofile%/NucleusCoop).
+- Backs up the whole Nucleus environment folder (%userprofile%/NucleusCoop). (game Saves)

 ## Warning ⚠️
 - This will not back up handlers that save in the main game save path (e.g., Elden Ring, Dark Souls, some recent Unity games).
 Back those up manually.